thirashapw/RearGen/README.md

 ## What is RearGen material kit
-RearGen material kit is a upcoming library to develop modern mobile apps.
+RearGen material kit is an upcoming library to develop modern mobile apps.

 Thank you for using RearGen!